pixiu-io/kubez-ansible/README.md

 [![Release][release-image]][release-url]
 [![License][license-image]][license-url]

-This session has been tested on Rocky 8.5, Debian 11 and Ubuntu 20.04+ which supported by python3.
+This session has been tested on Rocky 8.5, Debian 11, Ubuntu 20.04+ and openEuler 22.03 which supported by python3.

 More distribution supported see [more](https://github.com/gopixiu-io/kubez-ansible/tree/stable/tiger)